humanapp/ferry-tidbyt/README.md

 * `TIDBYT_DEVICE_ID`

     Your Tidbyt device ID.
-It this from your Tidbyt mobile app.
+Get this from your Tidbyt mobile app.

 * `TIDBYT_REFRESH_TOKEN`

     This is a fun one to get.
 The Tidbyt API key available from the app wasn't working for me (not a good sign I suppose), but the `pixlet` command line tool is able to make successful calls to the API, so I inspected its http traffic and pulled out the refresh token.
+The token can be used to get an access token, and the access token works in the API calls.

 * `TIDBYT_ACCOUNT_ID`